makerdao/community/governance/polls/Proposal - Add RWA-001 as a Collateral Type - November 30, 2020.md

    1: Yes
    2: No
 ---
-# Poll: Add RWA-001 as a Collateral Type - November 30, 2020
+# Poll: Add RWA-001 (6s Capital) as a Collateral Type - November 30, 2020

 The MakerDAO governance facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
-This poll allows the MakerDAO governance community to signal their support or opposition to adding RWA-001 as a collateral type in the Maker Protocol.
+This poll allows the MakerDAO governance community to signal their support or opposition to adding RWA-001 (6s Capital) as a collateral type in the Maker Protocol.

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 30 at 16:00 UTC.